-Smart Campus: Managed Network Services in the age of IoT
+Smart Campus: University WiFi Managed Network Services in the Age of IoT

 College: where young minds are molded and future leaders are born.
 Over 20 million students will head to class this fall with laptops and devices in tow, ready for long hours spent in lecture halls and libraries and expecting lightning fast WiFi to get the job (and the occasional internet-browsing procrastination) done.

 The profound effect that internet access has had on higher education is obvious.
 The wealth and breadth of knowledge available at our fingertips has made the pursuit of knowledge more accessible and more complicated.
 With so many resources and avenues for gathering and disseminating information, it is almost cumbersome when compared to the simple days of the past, when students huddled over dusty encyclopedias and massive volumes, jotting notes in the margins and filling the pages of their composition notebooks.
 As apparent as this change is, there are many other ways that the internet has changed university culture.
 With the introduction of WiFi came a host of devices and systems that could support several functions and execute a wide array of tasks.